ZLoverty/DE/Notes/Analysis_of_collective_motions_in_droplets.md

 **So far the best way to validify PIV analysis is visual inspection.** Such inspection is two-fold.
 First, we can compare hand measured velocity with PIV results quantitatively.
 This can be done for a few frames, and doing it for all the data is unfeasible. _Actually, that's why we use PIV, because it's more efficient with large data set._ Second, we can plot PIV arrows on top of corresponding images and see roughly if the directions and magnitude make sense.

-#### 2. Make overlay movies
-**A python function `matplotlib.pyplot.quiver(...)` is used to plot the velocity field of PIV.** By default, `quiver` automatically determines a proper scale for each velocity field.
-This is kind of similar to the contrast autoscaling for images, which makes sure that an image is not too dark or too bright, and patterns can be seen.
-While autoscaling is always good for a single image, for a video with many frames it's better to fix the scale, because a direct feeling of relative magnitude is important in a dynamic process.
-For example, if we fix the light intensity scale, we will know if the overall light intensity changes from one frame to another. **`quiver` provides a "complicated" method to control the scale, by combining keywords `scale` and `scale_units`.** `scale` is the number of data units per arrow length unit, e.g., m/s per plot width. `scale_units` is the arrow length unit, and can be `{'width', 'height', 'dots', 'inches', 'x', 'y', 'xy'}`.
-See the [official document of `quiver`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.quiver.html) for more detailed information. **In the `piv_overlay.py` script, we have access to the PIV data information and the output image information.** We know the how many arrows we are going to plot, on what height and width.
-We want the arrows to be large so that we can see them clearly.
-We also don't want to make them too large to block other arrows.
-A good choice of maximum arrow length is the PIV box size, i.e. width / ncol. **To set this, we let `scale_units='width'`, and let `scale=max(u.max(), v.max())*ncol`.** The interpretation of this setting is: the largest velocity component has length of width / (number of columns).
-Note that this only needs to be set once for an image sequence.
-From the second PIV data, we use constant `scale`.

 #### 1. Make overlay movies
 **A python function `matplotlib.pyplot.quiver(...)` is used to plot the velocity field of PIV.** By default, `quiver` automatically determines a proper scale for each velocity field.
 This is kind of similar to the contrast autoscaling for images, which makes sure that an image is not too dark or too bright, and patterns can be seen.
 While autoscaling is always good for a single image, for a video with many frames it's better to fix the scale, because a direct feeling of relative magnitude is important in a dynamic process.
 For example, if we fix the light intensity scale, we will know if the overall light intensity changes from one frame to another. **`quiver` provides a "complicated" method to control the scale, by combining keywords `scale` and `scale_units`.** `scale` is the number of data units per arrow length unit, e.g., m/s per plot width. `scale_units` is the arrow length unit, and can be `{'width', 'height', 'dots', 'inches', 'x', 'y', 'xy'}`.
 See the [official document of `quiver`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.quiver.html) for more detailed information. **In the `piv_overlay.py` script, we have access to the PIV data information and the output image information.** We know the how many arrows we are going to plot, on what height and width.
 We want the arrows to be large so that we can see them clearly.
 We also don't want to make them too large to block other arrows.
 A good choice of maximum arrow length is the PIV box size, i.e. width / ncol. **To set this, we let `scale_units='width'`, and let `scale=max(u.max(), v.max())*ncol`.** The interpretation of this setting is: the largest velocity component has length of width / (number of columns).
 Note that this only needs to be set once for an image sequence.
 From the second PIV data, we use constant `scale`.